dkoutny/DeepEntanglement/README.md

-This repository provides data and supplementary material to the paper Deep learning of polarization transfer in liquid crystals with application to quantum state preparation, preprint:  <a href="https://arxiv.org/abs/2205.01462">arxiv.org/abs/2205.01462</a>, by Dominik Koutný, Laia Ginés, Magdalena Moczała-Dusanowska, Sven Höfling, Christian Schneider, Ana Predojević, and Miroslav Ježek.
+This repository provides data and supplementary material to the paper Deep learning of quantum entanglement from incomplete measurements, preprint:  <a href="https://arxiv.org/abs/2205.01462">arxiv.org/abs/2205.01462</a>, by Dominik Koutný, Laia Ginés, Magdalena Moczała-Dusanowska, Sven Höfling, Christian Schneider, Ana Predojević, and Miroslav Ježek.

 <h3>